confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 However, this is rejected as a solution for now for the following reasons:
   a.
 Such a solution requires ksqlDB to support multiple key columns.
 It currently does not, and this
      KLIP is part of the work moving towards such support.
 Hence its a chicken and egg problem.
   b.
-Such a solution requires Streams to be able to correctly handle the multiple key columns
+Such a solution requires Streams to be able to correctly handle the multiple key columns,
-     correctly, which it currently does not.
+     which it currently does not.
 This is particularly challenging for outer joins, where some key columns may initially be `null` and later populated.
 Any solution needs to ensure correct partitioning and update semantics for such rows.